-SF State is committed to keeping our campus community informed of campus COVID-19 case counts, which can be viewed on our COVID-19 dashboard.
+SF State is committed to keeping our campus community informed of campus COVID-19 cases, which can be viewed on our COVID-19 exposure notification page.
 SF State does not publicly disclose individual positive tests to protect the privacy of our community members.

 Tracking COVID-19 cases on campus will remain a critical aspect of ensuring and promoting the health and safety of our campus community.
 If you would like to report a COVID-19 case, please use one of the following methods: